Skip to main content

 Tip 5: Identify what makes you crave a cigarette

-Strengthen your willpower by limiting or skipping triggers you commonly associate with smoking.
+By learning the triggers you associate with smoking, you can begin to limit or remove them.
 Learn how to identify your triggers and get tips for conquering your cravings.

 Tip 6: Keep busy to resist the urge to smoke